Teksta versija

 Section 10.
 Procedures for the Use of Subterranean Depths

-(1) The use of subterranean depths may be commenced only when the following documents have been received in accordance with the procedures specified by the Cabinet (except for the cases referred to in Section 11 of this Law):
+(1) The use of subterranean depths may be commenced only if, in accordance with the procedures established by the Cabinet (except for the cases referred to in Section 11 of this Law), a licence issued by the State Environmental Service or the Energy and Environmental Agency, or a permit for the extraction of widespread mineral resources issued by a local government has been obtained.

 (2) In the cases specified by the Cabinet in respect of the lands owned by a public entity the licence for the use of subterranean depths, except for the production of hydrocarbons, or the permit for the extraction of widespread mineral resources shall be issued to a person who has won a bid or auction following a tender for the land lease rights and the receipt of the licence or permit.